-Different schools may have different sets of prerequisites listed as a part of their business courses.
-When you talk to your admissions/student advisors, you should ask them which courses are required and which prerequisites will you need to take in your first and second years?
+Different schools may have different sets of prerequisites listed as a part of their business degree courses.
+When you talk to your admissions/student advisors, you should ask them which courses are required for your undergraduate degree.
+You may also inquire about which prerequisites will you need to successfully complete in your first and second years.
 These can form a big part of your decision-making.
 It is good to take the time to look at what is expected of you as a student.
 You need to go through the syllabus for several business programs and see which prerequisites you have, and which will make it easiest for you to get in.
-Decide which electives align with your career goals and which program overall is a good fit for you.
+Decide which electives align with your career goals and which program is a good fit for you.

 Anyone with a high school diploma or GED or an associate degree can apply for undergraduate business degree programs.
-Anyone holding a bachelor’s degree can apply for an MBA.
-However, if you have a BBA degree, you may find that you already meet the prerequisites.
-While the admission requirements may differ between different schools and business programs, typically, the list includes:
+Anyone holding a bachelor’s degree can apply for a master’s degree like an MBA.
+If you have a BBA degree, you may find that you already meet the prerequisites.
+Admission requirements may differ between different schools and business programs.
+Typically, the list includes:

 - Standardized Test scores (sometimes waived)